 There are two main airports on the Big Island of Hawaii.
 Kona International Airport (KOA) to the west, or Hilo International Airport (ITO) in the east.

 For most of our trip, we stayed at the beautiful Holualoa Inn outside Kona in the small village of Holualoa.
-It was the perfect place to relax after exploring the island all day.
+It was the perfect place to relax after exploring the island.

-While we spent 5 days exploring different things to do on the Big Island, I really wish we’d stayed longer — at least 7.
-There was a lot more we didn’t get a chance to see!
+- We spent 5 days exploring things to do on the Big Island, but I wish we’d stayed longer — at least a week.
+There was a lot to see!

-However I know we’ll be back one day, because the amazing Hawaiian Islands are one of my favorite travel destinations in the United States. ★
+I know we’ll be back to the Big Island one day, because the amazing Hawaiian Islands are one of my favorite travel destinations in the United States. ★

 Enjoy This Post?
 Pin It!